 I have received numerous questions around the world from natural gas producers, hedgers, traders and even some pipeline operators, what my official long range weather forecast is for the northern hemisphere winter.

 To see a preview of my winter outlook in the next week, please register for free blogs and reports here.
+Right now, I feel at least the first half of winter will be warmer than normal with a chance that the late winter or spring will be cold.
+Natural gas prices should come under pressure this winter.

 In the meantime, as of this writing (November 12th), some energy traders are baffled as to why natural gas prices have sold off 10% this week, following a stellar early November bull move on extreme US cold.
 However, prices should be rallying back again soon due to the on going record cold and some suggests of a return to cold late November weather.